Amelia5p/travel-planner/README.md

 ## Security Features

 ### User Authentication
+Authorisation is required to reach certain pages such as All Trips.
+Requesting these pages while unauthprised will redirect users to the Login page.

 ### Form Validation
 Incorrect or in certain cases empty data in forms is not accepted and the user is made aware.